bitkeeper/zif.sedna/src/zif/sedna/README_sednaobject.txt

     >>> z.index(z[-1])
     2

-You may obtain the path SednaElement was initialized with.
+You may obtain the path SednaContainer was initialized with.
     >>> z.path
     u"doc('testx_region')/regions"

 It is sometimes handy to obtain the parent of an element.
 When getparent() returns None, you are at root. .parent is a synonym.
-The parent returned is a SednaElement.
+The parent returned is a SednaContainer.

     >>> p = z.path + '/' + '*[1]'
-    >>> t = SednaElement(z.cursor,p)
+    >>> t = SednaContainer(z.cursor,p)
     >>> t.tag
     'asia'
     >>> s = t.parent